-Quite often, as recruiters, we assume that we have successfuly hired the best talent.
-Such assumptions can be misleading and risky to any organisation’s long-term success and goals.
+Quite often, as recruiters, we jump to conclusions that we have hired the best talent.
+This assumption can be misleading and risky to any organisation’s long-term success and goals.
 Our failure to oversee the company’s hiring process leads us to build a poor and inadequate talent pool, often resulting in internal conflicts and a heavy attrition rate.

 But by timely evaluation of our recruitment plan as per the market demand and optimising our hiring tactics, we can save ourselves from this distress.

 A recruitment plan for an organisation must respond to a robust employment picture and should offer lowered costs and a competitive edge over other companies.
 Regardless of the firm’s size, it is a guide to successful recruitment containing meticulous and unique procedures.

 A general recruitment plan is evaluated through the following steps:

 The first step in building a strong hiring plan is to identify the current requirements of the company.
 Find applicant profiles that suit the requirement.
 Describe their strengths, weakness, opportunities they seek and their skills.
 An ideal applicant must be recognised by measurable, trustworthy qualities and not subject to the risk of confusion.

 A clarity in applicant profile will help select the best candidates.
 It allows to clearly define the parameters of the job requirement.
 Also, ensure that you identify the timeframe in which a particular requirement will be launched.

 The budget for a recruitment plan is a major investment decision by the company.
 It must encompass the cost of sourcing through external agencies, training costs and compensation offered.